thejsway/thejsway/README.md

 ## Published version

-A published version is available on [Leanpub](https://leanpub.com/thejsway) on a pay-as-you-want pricing model.
-Pricing will eventually change when the book is complete.
+A multi-format ebook version is available [here](https://leanpub.com/thejsway) on a pay-as-you-want pricing model.
+Pricing will eventually change once the book is complete.
 If you like what you see so far, your financial contribution to this effort would be much appreciated.